Crowd control: Are you prepared to face the great noise?

 A team of officers at the scene of a crowd should constantly monitor the individuals making up the crowd for danger signs.
 Officers should listen for individuals urging on a confrontation.
 Establish an identifiable “police space,” early on and monitor whether or not members of the crowd are pushing into that space.

 Professional demonstrators are teams.
 They will often bring in backpacks and carry equipment such as masks, locks and chains for sleeping dragons, tripods, feces, caltrops for mounted police, weapons and the black uniforms of the anarchists.
 On command, members in the crowd will change into the uniform of the anarchist and turn a peaceful gathering into a violent confrontation.
-Watch this:

 Don’t Enter a Crowd